prideout/snowy/docs/index.md

 ### Distance fields

-This uses `generate_sdf` to create a signed distance field from a monochrome picture of two circles enclosed by a square.
+This example uses `generate_sdf` to create a signed distance field from a monochrome picture of two circles enclosed by a square.
 Note the usage of `unitize` to adjust the values into the `[0,1]` range.

 ```python